EXPLAINER: What's the impact if Europe cuts off Russian oil?

 The European Union’s executive commission has proposed phasing out imports of Russian oil within six months.
 It is part of Europe’s struggle to stop paying Russia $850 million a day for energy and hit the Kremlin’s finances over its invasion of Ukraine.

 But reversing decades of dependence on Russian oil and natural gas is not a simple matter for the 27-nation bloc.
-For one thing, Hungary and Slovakia, both landlocked and big users of Russian oil, have said they won’t go along with the boycott.
+For one thing, Hungary says it won’t go along with a boycott, while Slovakia and Czech Republic are seeking a multiyear transition period.
+All are landlocked and big users of Russian oil.

 Here is what the oil sanctions could mean for people in Europe and the rest of the world: